Digithought/DigiFramework/README.md

 Example
 -------

+This example uses [BlackNet](https://github.com/Digithought/) to interface with a dual motor controller.

     // This is the actor interface - what the actor "looks like" from outside public interface IMotorController : IStatefulActor<MotorControllerStates, MotorControllerTriggers>, IMotorControllerMethods
     {